Aladdin (containers)

-Aladdin is a brand notable for its line of character lunchboxes including Hopalong Cassady, Superman, Mickey Mouse and The Jetsons.
+Aladdin is a brand notable for its line of character lunchboxes including Hopalong Cassidy, Superman, Mickey Mouse and The Jetsons.
 Today, Aladdin continues to be a food and beverage products brand and is owned by Pacific Market International, LLC of Seattle, Washington and Aladdin continues to be a kerosene lamps and wicks products brand and is owned by Hattersley Aladdin Ltd of the United Kingdom.

 Aladdin Industries

 Aladdin Industries was a vendor of lunchboxes, kerosene lamps, stoves and thermal food storage containers.
 It was founded in Chicago in 1908 by Victor Samuel Johnson, Sr. and incorporated as the Mantle Lamp Company.
 Aladdin Industries was created as a subsidiary of Mantle Lamp Company in 1914, specifically to manufacture vacuum bottles.
 The company was further diversified under former president Johnson's leadership.
 It was the maker of the first character lunchbox, using images of Hopalong Cassidy, in 1950.

 In 1908, Johnson Sr., a Chicago soap salesman, became interested in kerosene mantle burners.
 Dissatisfied with the available kerosene lamps of the time, Johnson began selling U.S.-made mantle lamps.
 He incorporated his lamp sales business and called the company the Mantle Lamp Company of America.
 In 1912, the company began manufacturing mantle lamps that gave off a steady white light without smoke.
 They called these lamps Aladdin lamps after the magical lamp and wish-granting genie in the children's story.

 In 1917, Johnson Sr. diversified the company's offerings and began producing insulated cooking dishes, known at the time as Aladdin Thermalware jars.
 These Thermalware jars were the company's first venture into heat and cold retaining dishes and are early cousins of the products in use today.
 In 1919, Johnson moved these jars into a new subsidiary he called Aladdin Industries.
 This subsidiary offered thermalware jars and vacuum ware and successfully sold and manufactured these products from 1919-1943.

 In 1943, Johnson Sr. died and his son Victor S. Johnson, Jr. took over as president of Aladdin Industries, Inc. In 1949, in an effort to centralize operations, Johnson Jr. moved Aladdin's offices and manufacturing facilities to Nashville, TN.